Stability of the Inviscid Power-Law Vortex: Introduction

+Let us point out that the proof of \autoref{prop:physicalMAINMAINunweighted} does not really use the fact that we work in $\rL^2_m(\R^2)$.
+It essentially relies on the fact that the power law vortex is $\alpha$-homogeneous.
+Therefore it seems to be generalizable to other Banach spaces.

 Besides the application to fluid dynamics, we consider an intriguing aspect of our work to be the novel techniques we use in our analysis of the Euler equations linearized around the singular power-law vortex.
-The singularity of the background vortex leads to an unbounded operator $L_{ss}$ with unbounded coefficients, which, to our knowledge, cannot be handled by any previously known method.
+The singularity of the background vortex leads to unbounded operators $L_{ss}, L_\phi$ with unbounded coefficients, which, to our knowledge, cannot be handled easily by any previously known method.
 For example, $L_{ss}$ cannot be thought of as the compact perturbation of a skew-adjoint operator, which would be case if the background vortex were smooth.
+Our techniques might be of use to other linear problems with singular coefficients or to other nonlinear stability problems around singular background solutions.